Fan Information Guide

 Please check the Stadium Policies page of this site for a list of items not allowed in the stadium.

 Outback Bowl merchandise can be purchased at the stadium on game day, at the Bowl Beach Day event and at the New Year's Eve Parade in Ybor City.
-Additional retail outlets will be announced in December.
+Additional retail outlets are typically setup in Lot 5 the day before the game, and at various hotels during bowl week.
+These locations and hours will be announced in December.
 You may also order items in the Merchandise section of this site.

-The Florida International Museum, Museum of Science and Industry(MOSI), Salvador Dali Museum and many more are home to Tampa Bay.
-For more information see the Where 2 Go page of this site or the visitor bureau web sites.
+The Tampa Museum of Art, Salvador Dali Museum and many more are home to Tampa Bay.
+For more information see the Things to Do / Places to Go page of this site or the visitor bureau web sites.

 Artificial noise makers (air horns, bullhorns, whistles, vuvuzelas, etc.) are not allowed in stadium.

-Stadium parking lots open a 10 AM on game day.
-Costs are $25 for automobiles, $75 for campers and $100 for buses.
+Stadium parking lots open a 9 AM on game day.
+Costs are $30 for automobiles, $90 for campers and $120 for buses.
 See the Stadium Directions page of this site for more details.
+Limited advance purchase of parking is available here.

 See a list of prohibited items that are not allowed in the stadium.

-The Outback Bowl will be carried by the bowls national network on ESPN Radio, by both school radio networks and in the Tampa Bay market on 620 AM WDAE.
-The game is televised nationally and internationally via ABC TV.
+The Outback Bowl will be carried by the bowls national network on Sports USA Network, by both school radio networks and in the Tampa Bay market on 620 AM WDAE.
+The game is televised nationally and internationally via ESPN TV.

 There are 88 restrooms in the stadium.
 Restrooms are located in the main and upper concourse levels at the end of each tunnel.
 Companion restrooms are located near the entry/exit ramps.